weilandia/coding-for-managers/class_4/resources/arrays_outline.md

 As we go, we'll work with an IRB session.

--   Create a new file in your module 1 folder called `intro_to_arrays.rb`.
+-   Create a new file in c9 called `intro_to_arrays.rb`.
 In this file, you can take notes and recreate what we have used in our pry session to refer to.
 -   In our irb session let's create some names:

     ```ruby